AndrewChild/The-Garden-Guidebook/README.md

 - should the upper garden be split into upper and middle?
 - Should variations be indexed? maybe there should be a tier below variation that doesn't get indexed?
 - Should all routes be included in the subarea layout maps (right now if there are two badges that would overlap I just include one)
-- History timeline
-  - Put in some kind of cool graphical format

 ## Things that need to be done in the field

 ### Garden Main
 Routes to add:
-- other lines on Francois
 - other lines on bitchin corners
 - earned V2s?
-- lines on the backside of the office?

 Topos to redo:
 - blowie